CiscoHD/LabRemoCopy/README.md

         - *send_feedback()*: Send feedback messages to the client

         - *execute_command()*: Execute the command.
 When it has been executed, mark  the goal as success and return the result

+* ## Version 0.3.4 | Improving the code instructions and the organization of folders and files

+    * ### File README.md

+        - Modify instructions

+        - Fixing some errors

+        - Adding more comments